 (v) A dietary substance for use by humans to supplement the diet by increasing the total dietary intake;

-(vi) A concentrate, metabolite, constituent, extract, or combination of any ingredient described in divisions (EEE)(2)(b)(i) to (v) of this section.
+(vi) A concentrate, metabolite, constituent, extract, or combination of any ingredient described in divisions (CCC)(2)(b)(i) to (v) of this section.

 (c) "Soft drinks" means nonalcoholic beverages that contain natural or artificial sweeteners.
 "Soft drinks" does not include beverages that contain milk or milk products, soy, rice, or similar milk substitutes, or that contains greater than fifty per cent vegetable or fruit juice by volume.